An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem

 \section{Conclusion and outlook}

 We have presented a DLRA discretization for the multiplicative Su-Olson problem that is energy stable and mass conservative.
-To achieve both of these features, an additional basis augmentation in the augmented BUG integrator combined with an adjusted truncation step are performed.
+To achieve both of these features, additional basis augmentations in the augmented BUG integrator combined with an adjusted truncation step are performed.
 This enables us to give a mathematically rigorous stability analysis.
 Numerical test examples confirm the theoretical properties and validate the accuracy and computational advantages of the DLRA scheme.
 However, the extension of the considered stability analysis from a linear to a non-linear problem, for example the isothermal Boltzmann-BGK equation treated in \cite{einkemmerhuying2021}, poses additional challenges as the general theoretical setting is significantly more difficult.
 For example, to our knowledge, the theoretical framework we have used here is not available in the non-linear case.
-Nevertheless, the analysis performed in this paper provides valuable insight into the choice of a suitable space discretization and stabilization when considering a multiplicative splitting of the distribution function.
-This splitting approach can be extremely useful for the construction of DLRA schemes for more complicated problems, which we consider future work.
+Nevertheless, the analysis performed in this paper provides valuable insights into the choice of a suitable space discretization and stabilization when considering a multiplicative splitting of the distribution function, also for more complicated, potentially non-linear problems.
+In this sense, the theoretical considerations on the multiplicative splitting approach provided in this work can be extremely useful for the construction of stable and efficient DLRA schemes for more general equations, which we consider future work.